Lemon Orzo Pasta Salad

-This Lemon Orzo Pasta Salad is the ultimate summer side dish, and it’s perfect for barbecues and picnics!
-It’s packed with summer vegetables, creamy feta cheese and fresh basil, and it’s tossed in a bright, refreshing lemon vinaigrette!
+This Lemon Orzo Pasta Salad is packed with summer vegetables, creamy feta chees, fresh basil, and it’s tossed in a bright, refreshing lemon vinaigrette!
+It’s an easy summer side dish that’s perfect for barbecues and picnics!

-When it comes to summer side dishes, you can’t beat pasta salad.
+When it comes to summer salad recipes, you can’t beat pasta salad.
 It’s so easy to customize with whatever type of pasta and ingredients that you have on hand, and it always pleases a crowd.

 Orzo happens to be my favorite pasta to use.
 It’s light and tender and doesn’t weigh me down the way a lot of pasta can.